sourcegraph/learn/posts/how-to-create-a-self-hosted-sourcegraph-account.md

 Using your preferred browser, navigate to the relevant IP address or URL.
 At this point, you should be at the signup screen if you have not made an account already.

-## Sign up with your email address
+## Step 2 — Sign up with your email address

-Once you have navigate to the IP address or URL of your Sourcegraph instance, you should be at the signup page if you don’t have an account already
+Once you have navigated to the IP address or URL of your Sourcegraph instance, you should be at the signup page if you don’t already have an account.

 ![Sourcegraph self-hosted instance login page](https://storage.googleapis.com/sourcegraph-assets/learn/tutorial-images/sourcegraph-login-page.png)